Category Archives: nonviolence

 Not Just an Abstraction

-Consider Sweden: “Total defence” (military plus civilian defence) originated in neutral Sweden in the dangerous 1930s and World War II.
-Created in 1944, a Swedish Civil Defence Board undertook research on civil defence, organized training and oversaw the construction of air raid shelters.
+Consider Sweden: “Total defense” (military plus civilian defense) originated in neutral Sweden in the dangerous 1930s and World War II.
+Created in 1944, a Swedish Civil Defence Board undertook research on civil defense, organized training and oversaw the construction of air raid shelters.
 Sweden ran civilian-defence training centres in six cities during the Cold War.
 In 1986 the agency merged with the fire services board in a new Rescue Services Agency.
 The end of the Cold War led to a withering of the civil defence component.
 The initial idea – that all citizens had a duty to protect their country in an organized manner – fell into disuse by the mid 1990s.

 The Russian attack on Georgia and seizure of Crimea however, revived the concept of total defence after 2014.
 Everyone between the age of 16 and 70 again has an obligation to respond in the event of an invasion or a natural catastrophe.
 “Everyone is obliged to contribute and everyone is needed” proclaimed a government pamphlet in 2018.
 Swedes were cautioned in the same pamphlet to prepare themselves for an emergency, though the emphasis was as much on peace-time natural emergencies as war.
 Nevertheless, in the event of war, the pamphlet declared that “we will never give up”.
 This basic idea is central to non-violent defence: an invader may occupy territory, but total non-cooperation and symbolic opposition will raise the costs of occupation, thereby discouraging invasion in the first place.
 In principle, all municipalities, voluntary organizations, businesses, trade unions, and religious organizations are required to prepare for civilian defence.